-H1B denied and looking for options to stay in USA?
+H1B denied and looking for options to stay in the USA?
 Read on to find out ways to change status or file another H1B application.

 You can stay in US after H1b extension denial if your i94 is still valid.

 You can file another H1B transfer if the current i94 is still valid.
 If i94 has expired, you can file another H1B transfer but cannot start working on receipt.
-You should leave US and wait for approval to come back.
+You should leave the US and wait for approval to come back.

 You cannot file change of status application if H1B has already been denied and your i94 has expired.